p4l1ly/matrix-vis/README.md

 `config = [0 for _ in dimensions]`

-This configuration is for now fixed in the code (see the `config` variable), but soon it will be modifiable via Qt GUI.
-If you want 2D graph, do not set the 'y' dimension.
+This configuration can be fixed in the code (see the `config` variable), but you can also dynamically control the graph via Qt GUI (`configurator.py`).

 The input data format is shown in the comprehensive `create_example_data.py`